auth0/docs/articles/cms/wordpress/configuration.md

 ---
 # Configuring Login by Auth0

-New installations of Login by Auth0 can run the Setup Wizard to setup the necessary components within Auth0 ([covered here](/cms/wordpress/installation#setup-wizard)) or configure the plugin and Auth0 manually for more control over the process.
-The instructions below can also followed if the Setup Wizard did not complete or as part of troubleshooting login issues.
+Login by Auth0 can be configured using the Setup Wizard in the plugin ([covered here](/cms/wordpress/installation#setup-wizard)) or manually for more control over the process.
+The instructions below can also be used if the Setup Wizard did not complete or as part of troubleshooting login issues.

 ::: note
-You'll need to be logged into your Auth0 account before starting the steps below.
+You will need to be logged into your Auth0 account before starting the steps below.
 If you don't have one yet, [create one here](https://auth0.com/signup).
 :::

 ## Auth0 configuration

-Your [Auth0 tenant](/getting-started/the-basics#account-and-tenants) needs to be configured to accept login requests from your WordPress site and source user identities from a [Connection](/identityproviders), whether that's from an Auth0 database, a social connection, or a business directory.
+Your [Auth0 tenant](/getting-started/the-basics#account-and-tenants) must be configured to accept login requests from your WordPress site and source user identities from at least one [Connection](/identityproviders), whether that's an Auth0 database, a social connection, or a business directory.

 ### Application setup

 1. First, we need an Application for your WordPress site:

   - **If you're troubleshooting the Setup Wizard**, navigate to the [Applications](${manage_url}/#/applications) screen and look for an Application that is similar to your WordPress site name.
 If you don't find one, it means that an Application was not created by the Wizard.
-Restart the Setup Wizard in WordPress or follow the step below to create an Application manually.
+Restart the Setup Wizard in WordPress or follow the step just below to create an Application manually.
   - **If you're configuring manually**, navigate to the [Applications](${manage_url}/#/applications) screen and click **Create Application**.
 Enter a name for the Application, select **Regular Web Applications**, and click **Create**.

     ![Auth0 Applications in the Management Dashboard](/media/articles/cms/wordpress/application-listing.png)

 2. Click on the on the **Settings** tab for the Application.
-You will see your Domain, Client ID, and Client Secret, which are used in **wp-admin > Auth0 > Settings** to make a connection to Auth0.
+You will see your Domain, Client ID, and Client Secret, which are used in **wp-admin > Auth0 > Settings** to connect to Auth0.

     ![Application Settings](/media/articles/cms/wordpress/auth0-app-settings.png)